Messi-Q/AMEVulDetector/README.md

 pip install --upgrade pip
 pip install tensorflow==2.0
 pip install scikit-learn
+pip install numpy
 ```

 ## Dataset
-We empirically evaluate our proposed methods on two open-source datasets released in the [paper](https://www.ijcai.org/Proceedings/2020/0454.pdf),
-namely Ethereum smart contract (ESC) and VNT Chain smart contract (VSC).
-Experiments for reentrancy and blockInfo dependence vulnerability are conducted on ESC,
-while infinite loop vulnerability is evaluated on VSC.
+We empirically evaluate our proposed method on two benchmark datasets, namely Ethereum smart contract (ESC) and VNT Chain smart contract (VSC).
+Following Zhuang et al., 2020, we conduct experiments for reentrancy and timestamp dependence vulnerability on ESC, and evaluate infinite loop vulnerability on VSC.

-## Global graph feature and local pattern feature

-The contract graph features are extracted by using a temporal-message-propagation graph neural network in the [paper](https://www.ijcai.org/Proceedings/2020/0454.pdf),
-while the local expert pattern features are extracted by using a feed-forward network.
+The specific description of the two datasets can be found in Zhuang et al., 2020, while the datasets and source code on Github.

-## Running Project
+## Getting started
 * To run program, use this command: python AMEVulDetector.py.
 * Also, you can use specific hyper-parameters to train the model.
 All the hyper-parameters can be found in `parser.py`.